marwan-at-work/marwanio/blog/posts/simple-ui-gopherjs-vecty.md

 }
 ```

 Notice that the child Component is fundamentally the same as the parent Component.
 I just took the liberty here to introduce you to the `Markup` part aka the `vecty.Markup(prop.Class("my-main-container"))` part.
-The `prop` package let's you pass element attributes to your HTML such ass Class, ID, href, etc.
+The `prop` package let's you pass element attributes to your HTML such as Class, ID, href, etc.

 ### Running On The Browser